 Hand coloring is as old as photography itself.
 In the 19th century, color tinting was applied to early black-and-white prints to make them more closely resemble reality; it was the advent of color films in the 1950s that took photographic hand-coloring techniques into the realm of interpretive artistic expression, which is where it lives today.
 Applied color has become a way for photographers to communicate their feelings, not just simply a means of creating another color image.

 Laurie does demonstrations throughout the workshop and shows her example prints.
 Participants work on their hand-coloring techniques as well as have numerous one-on-one interactions with Laurie.
-On the third day of this workshop, guest presenter Shelley Vandegrift introduces you to her self-developed techniques for creating hand-colored images digitally using Photoshop, while the all-important last step of preserving and framing your final artwork makes this a comprehensive workshop from start to finish.
+Guest presenter Shelley Vandegrift introduces you to her self-developed techniques for creating hand-colored images digitally using Photoshop, while the all-important last step of preserving and framing your final artwork makes this a comprehensive workshop from start to finish.

 Jump into the child-like joy of hand coloring with Laurie and Shelley as your guides and creative co-conspirators.